tonix-tuft/grunt-hub-automator/README.md

 ```

 You must edit this path accordingly and specify the absolute path to the `daemon` command if you already have it installed or
-as do it soon as you install the `daemon` command for your plaform (below).
+as soon as you install the `daemon` command for your plaform (below).
 To find out the absolute path of the `daemon` command,
 use the following command:

 ```